-- 1. Picture identification is required for admittance and must be presented to the proctor at the test site. - 2.
+The following items are required for admittance and must be presented to the proctor at the testing site:

+- 1. Government issued picture identification. - 2.
 Social security card. - 3.
-Authorization to test letter Upon notification of the Adult Healthcare Secretary by your course instructor following successful completion of the course, an authorization to test letter will be sent to you via mail or given to you on the final day of the course by your instructor.
+Authorization to test letter: Following successful completion of the course, your instructor will notify the AHC secretary.
+An authorization to test letter will be sent to you via mail.